checkymander/iMessagesBackdoor/README.md

 -handler HANDLERNAME : The name of the applescript file that will be stored in the iMessages configuration (Does not require .scpt extension)

---force : &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Force overwriting of the users currenct applescript event handler
+--force : &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Force overwriting of the users current applescript event handler

 --delete :&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Removes the current script handler.